Table of Contents

 An Internet Protocol address is a unique ID provided to each gadget on the Internet for identifying and communicating with other devices.

 Moreover, you can find other devices on the Internet with an IP address.
-Whenever you connect to a network, transmitting data through your IP address is possible.
+Whenever you connect to a network, you can transmit data through your IP address.

 IP addresses are written in 4 sections or octets, separated with dots.
 For instance, a normal IP address may appear as 192.168.1.1.
 Each number can range from 0 to 255, meaning there are over four billion possible IP addresses.